 Certified Maryland State Heritage Areas, including the Four Rivers Heritage Area, develop and support programs, products, projects and activities which enhance the visitor experience and encourage heritage tourism.
 Through grant programs and technical assistance, regional heritage sites and organizations are able to enhance their facilities and upgrade their public offerings.
 In terms of the measurable impact of this funding, a 2003 financial analysis of the state heritage areas program,“Investing in our Communities,” (available at www.mht.maryland.gov) indicated that every grant dollar invested in the state program generates a total of $4.61 in annual, ongoing, state and local tax revenues.

-The FY2018 MHAA Grant Round is underway; there are no new applications being accepted.
+The FY2018 MHAA Grant Round has ended; there are no new applications being accepted.

 Grant Opportunity description: Each year, the Maryland Heritage Areas Authority provides dollar-for-dollar matching project grants to non-profit organizations and governments for capital and non-capital projects located within a certified Maryland heritage areas (which includes the Four Rivers Heritage Area).
 Grants can support heritage tourism-related projects involving historical, cultural, or natural resources, events, or properties.